Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 | OpenCode | ⭐⭐⭐⭐ | Performs well with Claude models, and the open-source ecosystem makes CI/CD integration easy |

 Verdict: Choose Claude Code for large refactors.
-The 200K real context window and high token efficiency make the biggest difference here.
+The 1M context window and Background Agents make the biggest difference here.

 Scenario 3: Bug Fixing and Debugging